sindresorhus/open/readme.md

 Type: `function`

-Called when the opened app exits or as soon as the child process have spawned if `options.wait` is set to `false`.
+Called when the opened app exits, or if `wait: false`, immediately when opening.

-On Windows you have to explicitly specify an app for it to be able to wait.

 ## CLI